 Enterprises value machine vision manufacturing solutions because they can promptly find inaccuracies in commodities during their production.
 In this way, enterprises can safeguard products’ quality.
-And, very important, CV solutions are capable of identifying the cause of inaccuracies.
-By checking and solving the flaws of production machines on a plant companies can plan more volumes for each machine.
+And, very importantly, CV solutions are capable of identifying the cause of inaccuracies.
+By checking and solving the flaws of production machines on a plant, companies can plan more volumes for each machine.
 This means that CV solutions can enhance sustainability and raise the productivity of enterprises without raising the number of machines.

 And this is not the limit.
 If earlier CV QA solutions were only trained to control certain labels, for example, labels on pans, then new solutions based on deep learning can learn to control different package types, with different labels, and for different products.
-This means that they can be installed on different product lines, or in different locations and companies.
+This means that they can be installed on different product lines or in different locations and companies.
 Strategically rolling out one multi-product CV QA solution across your enterprises can significantly cut the monitoring and quality assurance expenses of your business.

 The overall route for digitalization, AI, and fighting lockdown consequences in this industry are the reasons why CV solutions are becoming more popular with investors.